fernandoem88/react-pizza-cutter/README.md

     funghi: 100,
     anas: 100
   })

+  const { ananas, ...pizzaSlices } = pizza
-  // slices will always have a new object reference
+  // because of the object destructuring, pizzaSlices will always have a new object reference
-  // using a normal react context, it should create a performance issue
+  // that means, using a normal react context, it should create a performance issue by rerendering all the time.
-  // but not using react-pizza-cutter const { ananas, ...slices } = pizza
+  // but not using react-pizza-cutter. because only slice values/references matter

   const handleBite = () => {
     const slice = getRandomSliceName(pizza)